 Your Schengen insurance Visa to Finland from 0,99€ / day !
 AXA N°1 brand.
 Online Certificate -Assistance 24/24 & 7/7 - Tailor made products.

-In applying for your Schengen visa you will have to explain the reason for your visit (recreational, study, work, etc.) and, as well as supporting documents including proof of identity, you will be asked to provide evidence of travel insurance.
+When applying for your Schengen Visa, you will have to explain the reason for your visit (recreation, study, work, etc.), provide supporting documents including proof of identity, as well as give evidence of travel insurance.
 Follow the links below to find out more: (English) https://um.fi/visa-to-visit-finland (Finnish) https://um.fi/visum-till-finland